bitovi/canjs.com/guides_source/recipes.md

 	    tag: 'people',
 	...

-The previous template is now passed as the `template` argument.
+The template for the component itself is passed via the `template` argument.
+This can either be an external file or a string.
-This can also be a file.
-The template includes a `can-click` attribute.
-This is another way of declaring an event binding.
+Each `li` uses `can-click`, which declares an event binding.
-In this case, the `remove` function of component will be called with the relevant `people` object as an argument.
+Here, the method called `remove` inside this component's scope will be called with the relevant `people` object as an argument.

 	...
 	    template: '<ul>' +